mindkin/hourfleet/docs/configure-businessmodel.md

                                 },
 			},
 			"Verifications" : {
-				"IsDiscretionaryAutoVerified": true // A car's discretionary verification is set by default },
+				"IsDiscretionaryAutoVerified": true // A car's discretionary verification is auto-verified when their account is created },
 		    },
 		    "Drivers":{